 Does it have to be a stand mixer attachment?

 No, absolutely not!
 As much as I love my mixer, I do know they are expensive for somebody if they are not going to use it as much as we do here.
 There are so many alternatives here.

 You can probably go to your local store and get one that will work, or even off of Amazon.
-I have not consistently tried anything other then my KitchenAid one so I unfortunately cannot say for sure a particular brand, but they are a basic device and most should work well.
+This spiralizer on Amazon is a good deal and works great as well.
 You can usually find them for anywhere between $10-$30.

 Being there are so many different kinds of gadgets, I cannot give exact directions for each.
 Please follow the instructions that came with your gadget when making these.
 I make my zoodles, squash and carrot noodles all with the same size.
 You can vary the size you want, just note that they might take a little longer (or less time) to cook.

 A note if using the mixer attachment

 I cut the vegetables in half and leave short ends on them so I don't lose much of the vegetable, but don't leave a long end on it or you will end up with some of it in the food.
 They often do not fit if you leave them whole.